defold/doc/docs/en/faq/faq.md

 ## Android issues

-Is it possible to hide the the navigation and status bars on Android?
+Is it possible to hide the navigation and status bars on Android?

 : Yes, set the *immersive_mode* setting in the *Android* section of your *game.project* file.
 This lets your app take over the whole screen and capture all touch events on the screen.